Ōkunitama Shrine: General description

 Within the shrine complex, there are many buildings and points of interest.
-The main shrine buildings are in an walled inner complex protected by an inner and outer gate.
+The main shrine buildings are in a walled inner complex protected by an inner and outer gate.
 The main shrine is dedicated to Ōkuninushi.
 In addition, the main shrine is also an amalgamation of branches of the six main shrines from around Musashi Province:

 In addition, the main shrine complex is surrounded by seven smaller subsidiary shrines.
 These are Matsuo Shrine, Tatsumi Shrine, Tōshōguu Shrine, Sumiyoshi Shrine, Ōwashi Shrine, Miyanome Shrine and an Inari shrine.
 There is also a sumo ring and a Russo-Japanese War memorial, as well as the remains of the former Musashi provincial office.